mediawiki-utilities/python-mediawiki-utilities/doc/index.rst

 	* :class:`~mw.database.DB` -- Constructs a mysql database connector with convenience methods for accessing ``revision``, ``archive``, ``page``, ``user``, and ``recentchanges``.

 :ref:`mw.xml_dump <mw.xml_dump>`
-	A set of utilities for iteratively processing with MediaWiki's XML database dumps.
+	A set of utilities for processing MediaWiki's XML database dumps quickly and without dealing with streaming XML.

+	* :func:`~mw.xml_dump.map` -- Applies a function to a set of dump files (:class:`~mw.xml_dump.Iterator`) using :class:`multiprocessing` and aggregates the output.
 	* :class:`~mw.xml_dump.Iterator` -- Constructs an iterator over a standard XML dump.
 Dumps contain site_info and pages.
 Pages contain metadata and revisions.
 Revisions contain metadata and text.
 This is probably why you are here.
-	* :func:`~mw.xml_dump.map` -- Applies a function to a set of dump files (:class:`~mw.xml_dump.Iterator`) using `multiprocessing` and aggregates the output.

 Libraries
 =========